digiscot/digiscot-website/pages/participation/funding/faq.md

 Yes, we will accept more than one application form where several discrete support activities are being proposed and they are not dependent on one another.

+### 9. How much can I apply for through the fund?

+The minimum amount of funding is £500 and the maximum is £10,000 per project.
+If you would like to request amounts outside of these parameters please email <A href="mailto:digital@scvo.org.uk">digital@scvo.org.uk</a> for a discussion in the first instance.

-### 9. Can we submit an application if we have already had a project funded under the Digital Participation Challenge?
+### 10. Can we submit an application if we have already had a project funded under the Digital Participation Challenge?

 Yes, however, the activity which you are now asking to be funded must not be continuation funding of that previous project.

-### 10. How will my application be assessed?
+### 11. How will my application be assessed?

 After the deadline has passed, all applications will be allocated to a member of the assessing group made up of members of the SCVO team; a random group of applications will be selected for peer review.
 We will then hold a meeting where all of the projects / applications deemed suitable will be discussed and a final set of recommended projects will be agreed upon.
 The team's recommendations are then considered by a panel of experts which has the final approval.
 We aim to announce our final decisions by the end of September 2017.